Barn Conversion Architects

 Converting a traditional agricultural building to domestic use is often a client requirement.
 However, it is not a straight forward process and really depends on the location of your barn and the planning rules which apply to your geographical area.

 Some agricultural buildings can be converted under Permitted Development rights.
+This is where a skilled barn conversion architect can be invaluable

 Below are the stipulations of The Barn Conversion clause which is part of the Second Schedule of the General Permitted Development Order.
 This new class authorises change of use of a building and any land within its curtilage from use as an agricultural building to a use falling within Class C3 – dwellings.
 It also authorises building operations ‘reasonably’ necessary to convert the building to residential use.